lemonisflyog/CSV-Cleaner-App/README.md

    ## Download
-  Download the "CSV_Cleaner.exe" application ONLY.       # Sorry, this was also my first git push and there are unnecessary files here.
+  Download as .zip and extract all files anywhere.

   ## How to Run
 EXE